liantics/generate-column-widths/README.md

     min_column_span: 3

+Unless you're fond of seeing divide by zero errors, don't set this to zero.

 ####Option: max_column_span
 This is the maximum number of columns you want to span.
 It's the opposite of the above.
 The default is 12, so divide 12/12, and you get ...
 1. That's the minimum